Mauro Icardi

 Icardi began his footballing career at the youth teams of Vecindario and passed through La Masia, the youth system of La Liga club Barcelona, before moving to Serie A club Sampdoria to begin his professional career in 2012.
 After an impressive season, he joined Inter Milan in July 2013, where he developed into one of the most prolific strikers in Europe.
 Icardi won the Capocannoniere in both the 2014–15 and 2017–18 seasons, and was named the captain of Inter in 2015, at age 22.
-Three years later, Icardi was integral for Inter reaching a place in the UEFA Champions League, their first time in six years, as he became the club's eighth-highest goalscorer of all time.
+Three years later, Icardi was integral for Inter reaching a place in the UEFA Champions League, their first time in six years.
+He is the club's ninth-highest goalscorer of all time.
 In 2019, Icardi signed for Paris Saint-Germain on an initial one-year loan deal, where he won a domestic treble.
-He then joined the club permanently in a €50 million deal.
+He then joined the club permanently for €50 million.
+After a successful season on loan to Galatasaray where he led the side to a Süper Lig title, Icardi joined permanently in 2023 for a €10 million fee.

-Icardi made his senior debut for Argentina in October 2013 but since has played sparingly.
-He was controversially left out of Argentina's final squad for the 2018 FIFA World Cup.
-This has been often accredited to his marriage to Wanda Nara, whose ex-husband is Icardi's former Sampdoria teammate Maxi López.
-López and Nara divorced because of her exposed relationship with Icardi.
+Icardi made his senior debut for Argentina in October 2013.
+He played sparingly until 2018, earning eight caps and scoring once.

+Early life

+Icardi was born in Rosario, Argentina and moved to Canary Islands when he was nine.
+He is of partial Italian origin through his paternal ancestors named Icardi from Piedmont and Da Mezan from Venice.
+He has an Italian passport.

 Club career

 Early career

-Icardi was born in Rosario, Argentina and moved to Canary Islands when he was nine.
-He began his football career with Vecindario in Gran Canaria, and scored over 50 goals in their youth categories.
+Icardi began his football career with Vecindario in Gran Canaria, and scored over 50 goals in their youth categories.

 In 2007, he was disputed over by Barcelona and Real Madrid, after offers from Valencia, Sevilla, Espanyol, Deportivo La Coruña, Arsenal and Liverpool.
 Barcelona won the race for Icardi, and signed with him until 2013.

+FC Barcelona

 Icardi joined the Catalan club at the start of 2008–09 season and was included on the U-17 team.
 He was promoted to the U-19 team the following season before joining Sampdoria on loan in January 2011.
-Icardi later stated that leaving Barcelona was not a bad decision, convinced that his decision to move on was the right one.
+Icardi later stated that leaving Barcelona was not a bad decision, and that he was convinced that his decision was the right one.